 These slow cooker gammon recipes are just what you need for the juiciest Christmas ham ever.
 Gammon is one of those guilty pleasures of the festive period that few meat eaters can resist, but it has to be succulent and moist or else it ain't worth it.

 Whichever recipe you choose, it takes just five minutes to prepare, so you can pop the ingredients in the slow cooker and relax until it's time to make the sides.

 Slow cooker gammon recipe

-To make sure your ham doesn't turn out dry, you'll need to cook your gammon in something quite rich and acidic, though not too vinegary.
+To make sure your ham doesn't turn out dry, you'll need to cook your gammon in something quite acidic, though not too vinegary.
 We recommend apple cider, ale, or apple juice, about 750ml.
 You'll also need:

 - Gammon cut of pork, about 750g–1kg;

 - Whole grain mustard, 100 grams.
 You can use any other type of mustard if you prefer, but we think whole grain works especially well here;

 - Salt, to taste;

 - 750ml of apple cider, ale or apple juice, to cover the gammon joint.